Ikaroon/TMP3D/README.md

 <img alt="GitHub (Pre-)Release Date" src="https://img.shields.io/github/release-date-pre/Ikaroon/TMP3D"></p>

 # Text Mesh Pro 3D
-An extension for Text Mesh Pro that makes 3D text possible using shaders.
+This is a small extension that makes 3D text with Unity's TextMeshPro possible.
+It uses raymarching and a geometry shader to work around the limitations of TMP at the moment.

 ## Features
 - [x] Solid, unlit shader (3D)